jaju0/bla/README.md

 All messages are received and sent in JSON format.

+A connection requires authentication using a session ID that refers to an authenticated session.
+The session ID must be included as a cookie named 'sid' in the WebSocket upgrade request; otherwise, the connection will be closed immediately.

+To obtain a session ID, refer to the "/login" endpoint in the [REST API specification](https://jajuomarketcoder.github.io/bla/).

 To receive real-time data from a channel, such as a chatroom, it must be subscribed to beforehand:

 ```json